 - 1. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children's social care. - 2.
 Normally the school should try to discuss any concerns about a young person's welfare with the family and where possible to seek their agreement before making a referral to children's social care.
 However, in accordance with DfE guidance, this should only be done when it will not place the young person at increased risk or could impact a police investigation.
 The young person's views should also be taken into account. - 3.
-If there are grounds to suspect a young person is suffering, or is likely to suffer, significant harm they must contact the local Multi Agency Safeguarding Hub (MASH) on 0300 555 1384 during office hours and make a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family - if the DSL feels unsure about whether a referral is necessary they can phone the MASH team to discuss concerns - 4.
+If there are grounds to suspect a young person is suffering, or is likely to suffer, significant harm they must contact the local Multi Agency Safeguarding Hub (MASH) on 0300 555 1384 during office hours and make a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family - if the DSL feels unsure about whether a referral is necessary, they can phone the MASH team to discuss concerns - 4.
 If there is not a risk of significant harm, then the DSL will either actively monitor the situation or consider the early help process. - 5.
 The DSL must confirm any referrals in writing to children's social care, within 24 hours, including the actions that have been taken.
-The written referral should be made using the inter-agency referral form (IRAF) which will provide children's social care with the supplementary information required about the child and family's circumstances.
-(IARF can be accessed at the following link https://forms.hants.gov.uk/en/AchieveForms/?form uri=sandbox-publish://AF-Process-7e6115a7-b0ba-484d-991f-084c1248ac72/AF-Stage-52cf8e73-0daf-
+The written referral should be made using the inter-agency referral form (IRAF) which will provide children's social care with the supplementary information required about the child and family's circumstances. - 6.
+If a young person is in immediate danger and urgent protective action is required, the police should be called.
+The DSL should also notify children's social care of the occurrence and what action has been taken. - 7.
+Where there are doubts or reservations about involving the young person's family, the DSL should clarify with children's social care or the police whether, the parents should be told about the referral and, if so, when and by whom.
+This is important in cases where the police may need to conduct a criminal investigation.